ropensci/roweb/_posts/2016-11-22-sustaining-research-projects.md

 ## Possible next steps

-As @npch suggests (https://github.com/danielskatz/sustaining-research-projects/issues/3), it's likely that some models are better suited for particular stages of a project or for particulary types of projects.
+As Neil Chue Hong (@npch on GitHub) suggests (https://github.com/danielskatz/sustaining-research-projects/issues/3), it's likely that some models are better suited for particular stages of a project or for particulary types of projects.
 It would be useful to examine the current examples to see what we can learn from them.
 We could also learn from a much wider variety of projects, perhaps by a survey where we ask what models they have successfully used (and unsuccessfully tried), along